Note: Originally published 06/03/2016. This article has been revised and updated for accuracy.

 Coffee has a high number of antioxidants, like kahweol and cafestol, which are the palmitate compounds that boost your body’s natural detoxifying abilities.
 Even drinking coffee can increase your blood glutathione a small percentage–the less roasted, the better in this case.

-During roasting, even if caffeine remains the same, changes occur in composition which degrade all of coffee’s innate benefits.
+During roasting, even if caffeine remains the same, changes occur in the composition which degrades all of coffee’s innate benefits.
 According to a study published in 2017 in The Journal of Medicinal Food, to get the most anti-inflammatory and antioxidant effect, make sure the coffee you’re using for enemas is less processed and air-roasted.

 Coffee has also been found in studies to have anticarcinogenic effects.11 In fact, in a 1999 study by Scott Matsen, PhD, scientists fed green coffee beans (unroasted, to maintain the beneficial cafestol and kahweol) to female rats and hamsters.
 Their tumors reduced up to 40%.12